 With respect to economic activities in the Zambezi basin we have chosen to consider the year 1990.
 We have put these data against the background of an 'average hydrological year'.
-To obtain quantitative estimates of all separate water flows distinguished (see figures 3 and 4) we have used the output of the AQUA Zambezi Model, a simulation model calibrated on the basis of observed monthly river discharge per sub-basin [3].
+To obtain quantitative estimates of all separate water flows distinguished (see Figs. 3-4) we have used the output of the AQUA Zambezi Model, a simulation model calibrated on the basis of observed monthly river discharge per sub-basin (Hoekstra, 1998).

-The estimated withdrawals from surface and ground water in the Zambezi basin in 1990 are presented in table 1.
+The estimated withdrawals from surface and ground water in the Zambezi basin in 1990 are presented in Table 1.
 The return flows to surface water are assumed to be a fixed percentage of the withdrawal: 85% for domestic water supply, 90% for industrial water supply and 30% for livestock water supply.
 The remaining parts evaporate.
-The water uptake by plants in agriculture is estimated as shown in table 2.
+The water uptake by plants in agriculture is estimated as shown in Table 2.
 The irrigation efficiency - defined as the fraction of the withdrawal which actually benefits the crop - was assumed at 35%.
 This fraction is lost to the atmosphere through transpiration of the plants.
 It was further assumed that two thirds of the remaining water is lost to the atmosphere due to evaporation during transport.
 The other one third recharges the ground water.

-The 1990 values of crop and livestock production in the Zambezi basin have been based on [4] and are shown in table 3.
-Basic data on hydropower in the basin have been taken from [5].
-Estimates for marginal costs and average prices of water were taken from [3] and are presented in table 4.
+The 1990 values of crop and livestock production in the Zambezi basin have been based on FAO (1999) and are shown in Table 3.
+Basic data on hydropower in the basin have been taken from SADCC (1990).
+Estimates for marginal costs and average prices of water were taken from Hoekstra (1998) and are presented in Table 4.